Jack House, Wahroonga: Russell and Pamela Jack

 Upon her return from England, Pamela Jack worked for Baldwinson and Booth until 1958, when she went into practice as Pamela Jack Architect.
 She later studied ceramics at East Sydney technical College and established herself as an accomplished ceramicist.
 Russell Jack left the practice of Allen Jack + Cottier in 1976, joining the staff of University of NSW as a lecturer, becoming visiting professor.

-Major works by Russell Jack include the Carroll House, St Ives (1959), the Palmer House, Turramurra (1959), the Waterhouse House, St Ives (1962), the Tuckson House, Wahroonga (1961), the Jacobs House, Wahroonga (1963) (Wilkinson Award), the Forsaith House, Pymble (1971), the Griffin House, St Ives (1961), the Selby House, Warrawee (1961), all in NSW, and the Cater House, Canberra, ACT (1965) which won the Canberra Medallion in 1965l and the Canberra RAIA 25 Year medal in 2011.
+Major works by Russell Jack include the Carroll House, St Ives (1959), the Palmer House, Turramurra (1959), the Waterhouse House, St Ives (1962), the Tuckson House, Wahroonga (1961), the Jacobs House, Wahroonga (1963) (Wilkinson Award), the Forsaith House, Pymble (1971), the Griffin House, St Ives (1961), the Selby House, Warrawee (1961), all in NSW, and the Cater House, Canberra, ACT (1965) which won the Canberra Medallion in 1965.

-Jack House was the winner of the 1957 Sulman Medal for Domestic design.
+Jack House was the winner of the 1957 Sulman Medal for domestic design.
 The Sir John Sulman Medal for Architectural Merit in NSW is an annual award presented by the NSW Royal Institute for Architects.
 Established in 1932 by Sir John Sulman, the original award conditions allowed for domestic and non-domestic entrants.
-In 1960 a separate category was developed for residential design with the creation of the NSW Wilkinson Award.
+In 1960 a separate category was developed for residential design with the creation of the NSW Chapter Wilkinson Award.
 The Jack House was featured in Architecture in Australia, July/September 1958 (pp. 76–78).